Mohammed Zubair (journalist): Nobel Peace Prize

-Nupur Sharma's Muhammad remarks controversy
+2022 Muhammad remarks controversy

-2022 Muhammad remarks controversy began on 27 May 2022, when Nupur Sharma, a spokeswoman of India's ruling party, Bharatiya Janata Party (BJP), made controversial remarks about the Islamic prophet Muhammad, on a Times Now television channel debate on the Gyanvapi Mosque dispute.
+The 2022 Muhammad remarks controversy began on 27 May 2022, when Nupur Sharma, a spokeswoman of India's ruling party, Bharatiya Janata Party (BJP), made controversial remarks about the Islamic prophet Muhammad, on a Times Now television channel debate on the Gyanvapi Mosque dispute.
 The comments were in reference to Muhammad and the alleged age of his third wife, Aisha, at the time of their marriage and the consummation of the marriage.

-A day later, the video clip of her comments was shared by Mohammed Zubair on social media.
-Nupur Sharma later alleged that it was a "heavily edited and selected video", which was denied by Pratik Sinha, who stated that it was unedited and also shared a longer clip which allegedly showed the same remarks.
+A day later, the video clip of her comments was shared by Zubair on social media.
+Sharma later alleged that it was a "heavily edited and selected video", which was denied by Pratik Sinha, who stated that it was unedited and also shared a longer clip which allegedly showed the same remarks.
 Times Now deleted the video of the programme from its YouTube channel the next day.
 Nonetheless, Sharma defended her comments and accused Zubair of "heavily [editing]" the clip; she further claimed to have been receiving rape and death threats as a result.
 Alt News denied any responsibility for the reaction from the viewers after watching the video clip.

 Deutsche Welle reported that Zubair had helped bring international attention to the controversial remarks.
 A few days later, he was arrested in other cases.